brice-digilus/infrared-page/index.md

 And a self portrait in my living room, one can see the lightbulbs at the top, the water heaters, the TV and the window frames.
 ![Living_room](/assets/images/20201217_Living_room.png)

+To know more about cubemap projection please read this [wikipedia article](https://en.wikipedia.org/wiki/Cube_mapping)

 This page is also visible reprojected on a cube [Click here and have fun](/Thermweb)